What are donor-advised funds and how can I research them?

 Unlike private foundations, donor-advised funds do not have minimum payout requirements, but lawmakers are considering making similar payout rules for them.

 Also, these funds can be relatively anonymous because, unlike foundations, they are not required to disclose as much information about their charitable giving.
 This means that finding detailed, public information about a donor-advised fund's grantmaking activities can be challenging for grantseekers and researchers.
+However, according to the The 2024 National Study on Donor Advised Funds by the DAF Research Collaborative, "less than 4% of grant transactions were made anonymously, indicating that the vast majority of grant transactions are distributed with fund and/or donor information."

-Aside from community foundations most DAF managers don't offer any easy way for a nonprofit to introduce itself to a DAF or its customers.
+Aside from community foundations, most DAF managers don't offer any easy way for a nonprofit to introduce itself to a DAF or its customers.
 Some good ideas are to:

 - Make it clear on your donations page that you accept donations from DAFs.